amlwwalker/got-qt/README.md

 * set hotloading to false in config.json and recompile.
 You can recompile now with `qtdeploy build desktop`
 * Navigate in Finder to your `deploy/$(OSTYPE)` directory and double click the application.
 It should start up with your changes with your changes compiled in.

+### Cross Compilation

+Using (therecipe/qt)[https://github.com/therecipe/qt/wiki/Deploying-macOS-to-Windows-32-bit] tools and using docker, its very easy to cross compile for different platforms, but in essence:

+* Install docker for your (platform i.e OSX)[https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac]
+* Pull the docker container for the platform you want to cross compile for

+`docker pull therecipe/qt:windows_32_shared`

+* Build for the platform

+`qtdeploy -docker build windows_32_shared`

+* You will have the application build in `deploy/platform` directory in `qt/`

+##### NOTICE: When cross compiling, to be in a terminal session where you did not run `export QT_DIR=/usr/local/opt/qt` first

 ## To do